 The County may, from time to time, require changes in the scope of services of the Subrecipient to be performed hereunder.
-Such changes, including any decrease in the amount of the Subrecipient's compensation, which are mutually agreed upon by and between the County and the Subrecipient, shall be incorporated in written amendments to this Agreement and approved by the Fulton County board of Commissioners.
+Such changes, including any decrease in the amount of the Subrecipient's compensation, which are mutually agreed upon by and between the County and the Subrecipient, shall be incorporated in written amendments to this Agreement, subject to approval by the Board of Commissioners.